canonical/k8s-snap/docs/src/capi/howto/aws-provider.md

 export AWS_SESSION_TOKEN=<session-token>
 ```

-clusterawsadm` uses these details to create a CloudFormation stack in your AWS
+`clusterawsadm` uses these details to create a CloudFormation stack in your AWS
 account with the correct IAM resources:

 ```sh
 clusterawsadm bootstrap iam create-cloudformation-stack
 ```

-The credentials should also be encoded and stored as a Kubernetes secret:
+The credentials need to be encoded and stored as a Kubernetes secret:

 ```sh
 export AWS_B64ENCODED_CREDENTIALS=$(clusterawsadm bootstrap credentials encode-as-profile)